Ryan Kaine is on the run...

 Using his skill in combat, gut instincts, and new-found allies, can Kaine uncover the truth and find redemption before the net finally closes?

-If you like Lee Child, Mark Dawson and Robert Ludlum, you’re going to find the Ryan Kaine series compulsively addictive.
+If you like Lee Child, Jack Lively, and Robert Ludlum, you’re going to find the Ryan Kaine series compulsively addictive.

-READ FREE IN KINDLE UNLIMITED AND LISTEN FREE WITH AND AUDIBLE MEMBERSHIP!
+READ FREE IN KINDLE UNLIMITED AND LISTEN FREE WITH AN AUDIBLE MEMBERSHIP!

 Chapter 1